beyarkay/masters-thesis/src/05_results.md

 > in general.
 If the data is complex enough one ought to be able to get better
 > performance from a three layer network.
 From what I saw in the histogram the
 > good ranges of learning rate was not explored well enough.
 I would therefore
 > not imply that three layers are a no go.
-Rather say for the hyperparmeter
+Rather say for the hyperparameter
 > ranges explored the three layer networks underperfomed.
 This either indicatess
 > that they are of a too high capacity for htis data or that certain
 > hyperparameter ranges need to be explored in more detail.
 This is left for